kunalmittal01/array.utils/readme.md

-# array.utils
+# array.func.utils

-**array.utils** is a lightweight and efficient utility library for performing common array operations.
+**array.func.utils** is a lightweight and efficient utility library for performing common array operations.
 It includes methods for summing array elements, finding averages, removing duplicates, shuffling, flattening nested arrays, and more.
 Additionally, it provides utility functions for handling asynchronous operations like debouncing and throttling.

 ---